bhavanki/git-hooks/README.md

 - Don't allow a `push` to a remote repository after 1AM, in case I break something and will be asleep.
-- Don't allow a commit between 9-5 for projects in `~/personal/`, as I shouldn't be working on them during work hours.
+- Don't allow a commit between 9-5 for repositories in `~/personal/`, as I shouldn't be working on them during work hours.

 For more details about the different hooks available to you, check out: